0xor0ne/awesome-list/topics/cybersec.md

 - ["A Practical Guide to PrintNightmare in 2024"][709]
 - ["A Technical Deep Dive: Comparing Anti-Cheat Bypass and EDR Bypass "][714]
 - ["A Trip Down Memory Lane"][715]
+- ["An unexpected journey into Microsoft Defender's signature World"][876]
 - ["Advanced CyberChef Techniques For Malware Analysis - Detailed Walkthrough and Examples"][736]
 - ["Analyzing Mutation-Coded - VM Protect and Alcatraz English"][834]
 - ["ARLO: I'M WATCHING YOU"][810]